 With their parents busy, Freda and Edmund roam.
 Joining fellow Hamburgers clearing rubble, Freda meets a Nazi youth interested in Chez Lubert’s occupants, while Edmund befriends a feral gang – including the enterprising Ozi – who are in thrall to a sinister older boy.

-The Aftermath has a compelling premise, and its subdued emotional heart and historical-political suspense make a dramatic finale, unlike the film’s thin action.
+The Aftermath has a compelling premise.
+Its subdued emotional heart and historical-political suspense lead to a dramatic finale, unlike the film’s thin action.